Envision the life you want to live. Then live it.

 From the best walking beaches to killer local food, this is your personal guide for traveling the Southern Oregon Coast without breaking the bank.

-Whether you like tent camping, car camping, or van living - these are spots I've been to and recommend while trekking the coast.
+Whether you like tent camping, car camping, or van/RV living - these are spots I've been to and recommend while trekking the coast.

-Let's kick the guide off with some tips from your Zen Sass Master Chuck:
+Let's kick the guide off with some tips and prep:

 Car Parking